Playgirlkaybrazyworld/HD/README.md

 ## Features

-+ View full-screen posts, images, animations, and videos in high resolution and smooth scrolling.
++ View full-screen posts, images, animations, and videos.
-+ Each post has a Context menu that allows:
++ Context menu allows
   + sharing/copying the post
   + browsing the post in Safari
-+ Supports split view on iPads
++ iPad-optimized layout
++ Accessibility features like VoiceOver and Dynamic Type.

 ## Known bugs / missing features

 - No sound for videos.
 - No transport controls for videos.
 - No posting.
+- Links to other posts in the same thread don't work.
 - No hiding of already seen threads.
 - 4chan data is not cached.